Poundland to sell chilled and frozen food in 60 UK stores

 The company said it had seen a successful trial of five “shop-in-shops” selling products ranging from luxury yogurts to frozen fish.

-It said almost one-in-ten stores would benefit from the expansion, which has seen Poundland partner with frozen food specialist Fulton Foods.
+It said almost one in 10 stores would benefit from the expansion, which has seen Poundland partner with frozen food specialist Fulton Foods.

 The expansion programme will cover a number of towns and cities in the North and Midlands, with the first stores to receive the changes in Gateshead, Hartlepool, Sunderland and Nottingham.